prevwong/drooltip.js/README.md

 ## Q&A

-* Q: What is it's origin story
+* Q: Why did you make this ?
   A: Twas a boring day.

 * Q: There're already many tooltips plugins out there, what is this for ?
-  A: I just wanted to share my version of tooltips as a contribution to the open-source community
+  A: I just wanted to share my version of tooltips as a contribution to the open-source community.

 * Q: Is this plugin perfect/flawless
   A: Of course not.
-As it is still in beta, it is clear that there may most definitely be some bugs
+As it is still in beta, it is clear that there may most definitely be some bugs.

 ## History